 Institute for Nonprofit News | Internship Program

-Columbia University Graduate School of Journalism, responding to a news media job market in crisis due to the COVID-19 virus, collaborated with the Institute for Nonprofit News (INN) in 2020 and in 2021 to provide graduating students with paid internships to support their transitions to professional journalism.
+Columbia University Graduate School of Journalism, responding to a news media job market in crisis due to the COVID-19 virus, collaborated with the Institute for Nonprofit News (INN) in 2020, in 2021 and in 2022 to provide graduating students with paid internships to support their transitions to professional journalism.